CompuTec/wms-docs/user-guide/transactions/new-stock-counting/new-stock-counting.md

 ![Document Details](./media/stock-counting-quantity-line.png)

-You can edit the Batch quantity by entering its line (you cannot change the Batch name now, but it is possible to delete it along with counted quantity by clicking the icon next to the save icon).
+You can edit the Batch quantity by entering its line (you cannot change the Batch name now, but it is possible to delete it along with the counted quantity by clicking the icon next to the save icon).

 ![Batches](./media/stock-counting-batch.png)